Heritage Crafts

 History

 The origin of bagpipe making in the UK is unclear.
-What is certain, however, is that bagpipes have existed in various forms in Europe and the Middle East.
-They were known to be widely spread across Europe from the 13th Century and are first recorded in Scotland in 1400.
-The earliest written reference in England is 1285.
+What is certain, however, is that bagpipes have existed in various forms in Europe and the Middle East since the early middle ages.
+The first written reference to a bagpipe in England is 1285/86 in the household accounts of Edward I, noting the payment to a player.
+The first surviving record of bagpipes in Scotland is dated circa 1400.

 In each country the construction of the basic instrument comprises the same component parts; an air supply, a bag with a chanter and usually with one or more drones.
-Pipes are inflated with air blown through a pipe (as with the Great Highland Bagpipes) or by the use of bellows as with the Irish uilleann pipes, pastoral pipes, the border or lowland pipes, Scottish smallpipes and Northumbrian smallpipes.
+Pipes are inflated with air blown through a pipe (as with the Great Highland Bagpipes) or by the use of bellows as with the Irish uilleann pipes, pastoral pipes, border and lowland pipes, Scottish smallpipes and Northumbrian smallpipes.
+Historically, bagpipes were mouth blown and bellows began to appear in the 16th century.

 Northumbrian pipes